k0emt/adventofcode2021/README.md

 ### Day 1

 I have a couple of test cases that use the same test data.
 How can I set this shared code up as a constant?
+Currently, only basic data types (int, float, bool, string, ...) can be set up as constants.
+In order to reuse something like an `[]int` wrap it in a function.

 ### Day 2